orkes-io/docs/docs/getting-started/quickstart-index.md

 Once your development environment is set up, you need to configure your access to the Conductor server.
 In Orkes, programmatic access to Conductor is enabled by application-based access keys.
 To get authenticated, you must first create an application in Orkes Platform, then create an access key for your application.

 **To create an application:**
-1. Log in to your Orkes cluster or the [Orkes Playground](https://play.orkes.io/).
+1. Log in to your Orkes cluster or the [Orkes Developer Edition](https://developers.orkes.cloud/).
 2. In the left navigation menu, go to **Access Control** > **Applications**.
 3. Select **(+) Create application**.
 4. Enter the application name, such as “myFirstWorkflow”.
 Use this application while following along with the quickstarts.